 Mr Lee concluded, ‘Employees and employers are partners, not enemies.
 To promote flexible employment practices effectively, mutual trust is the key.
 We are living in a technologically savvy world with a rapidly changing global economic environment.
 We must overcome the challenges with a more open and flexible attitude, fulfilling the expectations of both employers and employees.
 Besides, the Government should make continuous efforts in areas of manpower supply, talent training and childcare support services.
 They are crucial to enhance the city’s long-term competitiveness, and create a win-win situation for employers, employees and society.’

-For more information, please visit the mini-site on work-life balance.
+For more information, please visit the thematic site on work-life balance.